frankheat/offsecnotes/content/windows/windows-privesc.md

 `Get-History` only shows commands executed before the current one in the same session.

 {{< hint style=warning >}}
-**Warning**: The history is session-based — it doesn’t persist across PowerShell windows by default.
+**Warning**: The history is session-based, it doesn’t persist across PowerShell windows by default.
 Each time you open a new console, the history starts fresh.
 {{< /hint >}}

 **Clear-History**